Palestine Action has committed ‘violence’ and ‘significant injury’, No 10 says

 Palestine Action’s co-founder Huda Ammori said: “Yvette Cooper and No 10’s claim that Palestine Action is a violent organisation is false and defamatory, and even disproven by the Government’s own intelligence assessment of Palestine Action’s activities and the Home Office spokesperson’s statement outside court just a few weeks ago.”

-Ms Ammori said the group does not advocate for violence against persons, and the majority of its activities would not be classified as terrorism.
+Ms Ammori said it was revealed in court – during her ongoing legal challenge to the ban – that the Joint Terrorism Analysis Centre’s assessment acknowledged that the group does not advocate for violence against persons and the majority of its activities would not be classified as terrorism.

 “Spraying red paint on war planes is not terrorism.
 Disrupting Israel’s largest weapons manufacturer Elbit Systems by trespassing on their sites in Britain is not terrorism,” she said.